GovTechSG/CFT-Docs/vpc/connect.md

 Test the connectivity to the VPCE through any of the following options.

-?> **Note:** Ensure that the necessary security group rules and NACLS are allowed for connectivity between your instance and the endpoint.

-!> **Important:** Before proceeding with any of the options below, make sure you have completed [Step 4](#step-4-create-a-private-hosted-zone) and [Step 5](#step-5-add-your-vpce-record).
-Skipping these steps and calling the CFT APIs directly will result in an error.
+!> **Important:** <br><br>1.
+Before proceeding with any of the options below, make sure you have completed [Step 4](#step-4-create-a-private-hosted-zone) and [Step 5](#step-5-add-your-vpce-record).
+Skipping these steps and calling the CFT APIs directly will result in an error.<br><br>2.
+Ensure that the necessary security group rules and NACLS are allowed for connectivity between your instance and the endpoint.

 ### Option 1: Use nslookup commands